ecocode-cron/wxDemo-old/README.txt

 BUGS

-The examples are inconsistent and incomplete.
+The examples are sometimes inconsistent and incomplete.
 This will be fixed.
-It is no wors than what was previously inside the wxPerl distribution.
+It is no worst than what was previously inside the wxPerl distribution.